I’m Making a Toddler Sleep Program! I’d love your advice. Click Here.

 - Keep everything else familiar.
 Put the new bed in the same spot where the crib was.
-Same stuffed animals, bedtime routine, and familiar sleep associations like white noise.
+Same stuffed animals, bedtime routine, and familiar sleep associations like a sleep sack.

 - Provide extra time to adjust.
 Start the bedtime routine 30 minutes earlier than usual for a few nights.
 This provides a cushion of extra time if your toddler has trouble falling asleep in his new bed.